EnergySystemsModellingLab/MUSE_OS/docs/inputs/regions.rst

 MUSE requires the definition of the methodology used for investment and dispatch and alias demand matching.
 The methodology has to be defined by region and subregion, meant as a geographical subdivision in a region.
-Currently, the methodology definition is important for the legacy sectors only.
+Currently, the methodology definition is important for the legacy sectors only, and can therefore be ignored for the open source version of MUSE.

 Below the generic structure of the input commodity file for the electric